RavinSG/obsidian-cyber/Data Governance.md

-**Data governance** is a set of processes that define *how an organization manages information*.
+**Data governance** is a set of processes that define *how an organisation manages information*.
 Governance often includes policies that specify how to keep **data private, accurate, available, and secure** throughout its lifecycle.

 Effective data governance is a collaborative activity that relies on people.
 Data governance policies commonly categorise individuals into a specific role: